NethServer/docs/administrator-manual/en/collabora.rst

 If your instance of Nextcloud is not installed in the same server of Collabora Online, you must set the host name of Nextcloud in the prop ``AllowWopiHost``: ::

-  config setprop loolwsd AllowWopiHost nextcloud-office.yourdomain.com signal-event nethserver-collabora-update
+  config setprop coolwsd AllowWopiHost nextcloud-office.yourdomain.com signal-event nethserver-collabora-update

 And manually configure the Nextcloud `richdocuments app <https://github.com/nextcloud/richdocuments#nextcloud-app>`_.